balenaltd/handbook/Team-checklist.md

 If your checklist is full of ticks then it's time to contact the operations team (r/operations) and let them know.

-In case you haven't been approached by any Resin.io manager yet you can always ask the Operations Team for further instructions.
+In case you're not aware of what your next task is yet you can always ask the Operations Team for further instructions.